 What is the SI application review process?

-Each spring, all timely and complete applications meeting the minimum recommended requirements are thoroughly reviewed by several faculty members.
+Each spring and fall, all timely and complete applications meeting the minimum recommended requirements are thoroughly reviewed by several faculty members.

 Is the GRE required?
 Are there any exceptions to the GRE requirement?